Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving: Experimental Details

 In this section, we provide the experimental details, including the metrics used for open-loop and closed-loop evaluation, as well as the implementation details of imitation learning pre-training and reinforcement learning post-training.

-\subsubsection{Evaluation Metric Design}
+\subsection{Evaluation Metric Design}

-We consider two types of evaluation metrics: open-loop metrics for assessing trajectory quality, and closed-loop metrics for evaluating performance during real-vehicle testing. \begin{itemize} \item { \textbf{Open-Loop Metrics}.
+We consider two types of evaluation metrics: open-loop metrics for assessing trajectory quality, and closed-loop metrics for evaluating performance during real-vehicle testing.

+\textbf{Open-Loop Metrics}.
 To perform a comparable open-loop evaluation, we consider widely adopted open-loop measures and compute a final score as the aggregated open-loop metric.
 The diffusion model exhibits multi-modal behavior during trajectory generation.
-We generate $N_1$ trajectories for evaluation.
+We generate $6$ trajectories for evaluation.
 To reduce randomness, we compute the minADE (minimum average Euclidean distance between each predicted trajectory and the ground truth across all waypoints) and minFDE (minimum Euclidean distance between the final waypoint of each predicted trajectory and the ground truth) and calculate the corresponding scores as follows:

 in which we clip and scale the corresponding scores into $[0, 100]$.
-To evaluate the comfort and smoothness of the model's generated trajectories, we computed a comfort score as a combination of average acceleration (\textit{Acc}) and jerk (\textit{Jerk}), and calculated the average score over the $N_1$ trajectories:
+To evaluate the comfort and smoothness of the model's generated trajectories, we computed a comfort score as a combination of average acceleration (\textit{Acc}) and jerk (\textit{Jerk}), and calculated the average score over the $6$ trajectories:

 The final aggregated open-loop score is computed as a weighted sum of the previous metrics scaled by the average collision rate (\textit{CR}):